Autoimmune Rheumatic Diseases: Diagnosis and Management

 The ARDs are characterized by an abnormal immune response to normal cells and tissues.1,2 They can lead to severe, debilitating pain and progressive disease.
 Some are associated with increased morbidity and mortality.
-The abnormal immune response can be directed at a specific part of the body, such as the joints in rheumatoid arthritis (RA).2 The abnormal response can also be more general and systemic, affecting multiple organs and tissues as with systemic lupus erythematosus (SLE).2 The majority of rheumatic diseases are due to an autoimmune response,1 whereas others (eg, gout and osteoarthritis) have different pathophysiology.
+The abnormal immune response can be directed at a specific part of the body, such as the joints in rheumatoid arthritis (RA).2 However, it can also be more general and systemic, affecting multiple organs and tissues as with systemic lupus erythematosus (SLE).2 The majority of rheumatic diseases are due to an autoimmune response,1 whereas others (eg, gout and osteoarthritis) have different pathophysiology.

 Scope and Causes

 The overall prevalence of autoimmunity in the general population is approximately 3% to 5%.2 Women get autoimmune diseases at a rate more than twice that of men (6.4% of women compared to 2.7% of men).3 Different autoimmune diseases can occur at different times in a person’s life.
 However, women are most commonly diagnosed with an autoimmune disease when they are between 14 and 44 years old.3

 Some ARDs, such as SLE, have a genetic component, and can also be triggered by infections or environmental factors.2 However, the cause of an ARD in a specific individual usually cannot be determined.

 Diagnosis of ARDs

 Diagnosis of ARDs may be delayed because initial signs and symptoms can be nonspecific.
 If diagnosis is delayed, irreversible joint or organ damage may ensue.
 Early diagnosis and treatment provides an opportunity to prevent or mitigate this damage, control symptoms, and improve chances for remission.2,4